Roasting chestnuts in your oven is easy! Learn how to roast chestnuts at home, and get tips on how to buy and prepare chestnuts too.

 Sometimes I use a flat sheet pan, sometimes I use a tray with higher sides, it really doesn’t matter.
-The important thing here is that you have cut your slit into the chestnut before putting them on the pan.
+The important thing here is that you have cut a slit into each chestnut before putting them on the pan.
 If you don’t, they absolutely will explode.

-Be careful not to burn your chestnuts.
+Be careful not to overcook or burn your chestnuts, like these ones below.
 This will make them so hard that you could confuse them with pieces on a checkers board.
 If your chestnuts are as black as the ones in my photo here, then you’ve probably overcooked them.
 Oops!

 Now, I will say that I do miss a tiny bit of charring on my chestnuts.
 In fact, the smell of slightly burnt chestnuts is one of my favourite holiday scents (has anyone made a burnt chestnut candle yet?).
 If you roast chestnuts on an open fire, you tend to get some blackened bits and a nice smoky smell.
 To replicate this, I sometimes throw the chestnuts onto the bottom of my oven for a minute or two.